ArchitectingSoftware/Cloud-Native-Software-Engineering/assignments/api-design-2.md

 Finally, this is what you need to do.

-Start by watching the following video from the 2018 Google Cloud Next Conference on Designing Quality APIs - https://www.youtube.com/watch?v=P0a7PwRNLVU.
+For reference, remember part 1 of this assignment involved reviewing this video - https://www.youtube.com/watch?v=P0a7PwRNLVU.

-After that do some research on Hypermedia as the engine of application state (HATEOAS).
+For this assignment I want you to do some independent research on Hypermedia as the engine of application state (HATEOAS).
 Here is the wikipedia page - https://en.wikipedia.org/wiki/HATEOAS.
 You can also use ChatGPT, other google resources, etc.  Other keywords that can help you are `hypermedia`.

 After you grasp some of these concepts, please do the following:

-1. Make some proposals to change the APIs above to incorporate hypermedia into the design.
+1. Make some proposals to change the APIs above to incorporate hypermedia into the design of our voting application.
 Note I dont want you creating new APIs (stick to the 3 above), but describe how you would change the API structures to better support a hypermedia driven approach.
+Note you can add additional fields to support the `hypermedia` concepts or change existing fields.
 2. Write a brief description of how these APIs would work together a little better using these concepts.
-Focus on the perspective of the user of your API, how would this be easier for him/her?
+Focus on the perspective of the user of your API, how would this better support the interactions between the APIs supporting an application?
+3. Provide at least 2 references that you found helpful during this activity.
+Note you dont need to formally cite them, just a link would be OK.